Jane Fernandes: President of Guilford College (2014–2021)

 In 2014, she became the first Deaf woman to lead an American college or university, serving at Guilford College through July 2021.
 She succeeded Kent Chabotar becoming the first woman to hold this position.

 In partnership with the Guilford College campus community, Fernandes launched the Guilford Edge, innovative and shared student experiences, consisting of learning collaboratively, integrating advising, leading ethically, and rallying campus spirit.
 The establishment of a Cabinet-level Vice President of Diversity, Equity, and Inclusion resulted in diversity being central to every College decision.
 President Fernandes supported gender equity in athletic participation, practice, and experience necessary for the student body.

 While at Guilford, Fernandes became a founding member of the Presidents' Alliance on Higher Education and Immigration.
 Formed in 2017, it is dedicated to increasing public awareness of how immigration policies and practices impact students, college campuses, and communities.
 Fernandes advocated on behalf of Guilford College's DACA students and alumni for a bipartisan Congressionally approved path to citizenship.
 On July 31, 2020, Guilford College achieved victory in a federal lawsuit on behalf of international students at Guilford College and throughout the nation.

 Fernandes announced that she would leave the presidency on June 30, 2021.
 The Guilford Board awarded her a one-year sabbatical and transition to a tenured faculty position in English.

-President of Antioch College (since 2021)
+President of Antioch College (2021-2026)

 In August 2021 Antioch College announced the selection of Fernandes as their president.
-She continues to work in the area of diversity.
+She continued to work in the area of diversity.

 In May 2023 she was ranked as being one of the top 200 most influential academics in the US.

+Fernandes retired effective September 10, 2026, with her duties at Antioch assumed by Acting Interim President Natalie Kubat and the core leadership team while a search was conducted for a new President.